 11 Walks to Do in Canterbury and Where to Reward Yourself After

 We are spoiled for choice here in Canterbury, nestled smack dab in-between the Southern Alps and the Pacific Ocean.
-Christchurch city offers close access to beautiful vistas and great outdoor activities, so we've gathered up a few of our favourite walks in Canterbury and some places to reward yourself for all that hard work after.
-It’s time to enjoy the best New Zealand has to offer!
+Christchurch city offers close access to beautiful vistas and great outdoor activities, so we've gathered some of our favourite walks around Canterbury worth strapping on a sturdy pair of shoes for (with some post-walk food recs too, of course).

 Walk: Godley Heads

 If you live in or around Christchurch, you’ve likely taken a Sunday stroll up the headlands around Sumner.
-Beginning at Tayor’s Mistake beach and winding its way up to gun emplacements from World War II, you’ll enjoy stunning ocean vistas and pretty bachs dotted around the coast.
-The walk is an easy one that should take about three hours round trip max and can become crowded on the weekend - so try to set off early!
+Beginning at Te Onepoto/Taylors Mistake and winding its way up to gun emplacements from World War II, you’ll enjoy stunning ocean vistas and pretty baches dotted around the coast.
+The walk is an easy one that should take about 3 hours for the round-trip.
+We recommend kicking off early if you want to avoid too many people.

 Bealey Spur Track on a sunny day.